There are many areas in which we play a positive role in supporting the community and environment that we work and live in.

 We don’t profess to be able to change the world alone, but feel it is our responsibility to do our bit and do so in various ways.

-We were awarded an Energy Efficient & Low Carbon “C” rating last year for our Head Office building, recognising the steps we have taken to reduce energy consumption.
+We were awarded an Energy Efficient & Low Carbon “C” rating in 2017 for our Head Office building, recognising the steps we have taken to reduce energy consumption.

 We also employ the services of an external supplier to shred and recycle all of our paper materials and are part of a local scheme for waste collection to be recycled.
 This scheme uses a compactor, which minimises cost, waste volume, vehicle movements on site and reduce carbon footprint.